 The '90-'96 Corvette courtesy lights are controlled by the CCM (cen- tral control module) located in the dash behind the radio receiver.
 The courtesy lights are set-up with a delay when entering or exiting the passen- ger compartment; The courtesy lights are also designed to turn off after ten minutes when the doors are left open to avoid battery drain.
 If the doors are opened and closed in the ten-minute time period, the timer starts all over again.
 Courtesy lights should not

-light available to sat- isfy the lightsensor in the dash.
+come on at any time when there is enough ambient light available to sat- isfy the lightsensor in the dash.
 The lightsensor is located in the DIC (driver information center) at the upper left corner.
 Courtesy light on input signals come from the door ajar switches, door lock key switches (when going from the locked position to unlocked), headlight switch (moving

-light sen- sor.
+the instrument cluster dimmer switch to the top), and the ambient light sen- sor.
 Once the CCM gets a signal from a door lock key switch, it processes the info and then latches a courtesy light relay located behind the passenger side of the dash, but only if the ambient

 lightsensor senses low-Iight conditions for illuminated entry.
 If the door was unlocked upon entering, the door ajar switches provide info to the CCM with- out involving the door lock switches.